Murphy’s Law says, “Anything that can go wrong will go wrong.” Write about a time everything did — fiction encouraged here, too!

 “I’m not sick,” I said sharply.
 “That may be the way you run your life, but that’s not the way I run mine.”

 I grabbed my cloths from the closet and ran to the kitchen wearing nothing but my briefs.
-Opening the refrigerator I grabbed a carafe of orange juice and gulped it down like a thirty farm hand.
+Opening the refrigerator I grabbed a carafe of orange juice and gulped it down like a thirsty farm hand.
 It tasted strange, but I just brushed my teeth.
 “That’s not toothpaste,” I said after two more gulps.”
 It was whiskey.
 Darin spiked the orange juice the night before.

 I ran to the car still in my briefs. ’I can slip my cloths on while driving,’ I thought.
 I grabbed my keys from my pants pocket and ripped my pocket. ’Dress code,’ I thought.
 “Every Sterling Johnson employee must wear clothing neat in appearance with no missing buttons, frayed collars, or tears.”